-If a student extends study towards a bachelor's degree beyond 10 years after first matriculating as an undergraduate student, the major-field department(s) will review the student's academic record and may update major field requirements.
+If a student extends study toward a bachelor's degree beyond 10 years after first matriculating as an undergraduate student, the major department(s) will review the student's academic record and may update major requirements.
 Also, if the student has not already completed the applicable general education requirements in place at the time of matriculation, the appropriate dean in the school offering the major will also review the student's academic record and may update general education requirements.

 Dual Undergraduate Degree Programs

-To qualify for two undergraduate degrees, i.e., a BA and a BS degree, or two BS degrees, a student must satisfy all requirements for each degree, and complete for the second degree thirty semester hours of study beyond the hours required for the first degree.
-A student may, however, complete two or more Arts and Sciences majors within the 120 hour minimum requirement for the BA degree, or two or more Engineering majors within the 128-133 hour minimum requirement for the BS in Engineering degree, or two or more Management majors within the 122 hour minimum requirement for the BS in Management degree.
-Students who seek a dual-degree program that involves the BM degree must meet Cleveland Institute of Music and Case Western Reserve admission requirements, and seek approval of both the Cleveland Institute of Music and Case Western Reserve University.
+To qualify for two undergraduate degrees, i.e., a BA and a BS, or two Bachelor of Science degrees, a student must satisfy all requirements for each degree, and complete for the second degree 30 semester hours of study beyond the hours required for the first degree.
+A student may, however, complete two or more arts and sciences majors within the 120-hour minimum requirement for the BA, or two or more engineering majors within the 128- to 133-hour minimum requirement for the BS in Engineering, or two or more management majors within the 122-hour minimum requirement for the BS in Management.
+Students who seek a dual-degree program that involves the BM degree must meet Cleveland Institute of Music and Case Western Reserve admission requirements and seek approval of both the Cleveland Institute of Music and Case Western Reserve University.

-A student pursuing two degrees is encouraged to meet with their dean in the Office of Undergraduate Studies, 357 Sears Bldg., to discuss requirements.
+A student pursuing two degrees is encouraged to meet with their dean in the Office of Undergraduate Studies, 357 Sears Building, to discuss requirements.